Proton beam therapy is a type of radiotherapy.

-Proton beam therapy has been available to UK patients since 2008 through the NHS-funded overseas programme, and The Clatterbridge Cancer Centre has treated patients with rare eye cancers with low-energy protons for many years.
+Proton beam therapy (PBT) has been available to UK patients since 2008 through the NHS-funded overseas programme, and The Clatterbridge Cancer Centre has treated patients with rare eye cancers with low-energy protons for many years.

 Once both centres are running at full capacity, they will each be able to treat up to 750 patients every year – 1,500 in total nationally.